 - Jigsaw Plot: Depending on what route you take, he either becomes a nice guy who tries to betray you at the end, is a nice guy regardless, or fights you anyways.
 Some considered it a letdown that he didn't join in Neutral, where he's always a nice guy.

-- Suicide by Cop: Implied in the Chaos route where it's revealed that he purposely put all the dark-hearted resistance members in the path of Denam, and admits that Denam was right after he is mortally wounded.
+- Implied in the Chaos route where it's revealed that he purposely put all the dark-hearted resistance members in Denam's path, and admits that Denam was right after he is mortally wounded.

 A new character added to the PSP version of the game.
 She is a Walister who serves with the Knights of Almorica and is a close confidant of Duke Ronwey, second only to Sir Leonar in rank.
 She is the opposite of Leonar, always sticking with the side that refuses to take part in the massacre of Balmamusa.

-- Cutscene Incompetence: Despite her combat abilities, it takes a single crossbow bolt from Vyce to fatally wound her.
+- Cutscene Incompetence: Despite her combat abilities, it takes a single crossbow bolt from Vyce to fatally wound her in the Chaos route.

-- Half-Breed Discrimination: She's of mixed race Walister and Bakram; if she survives in a Law playthrough; both ethnic groups mistrust her.
+- Half-Breed Discrimination: She's of mixed race Walister and Galgastani; if she survives in a Law playthrough; both ethnic groups mistrust her.

 - Lady of War